noizwaves/fitness/README.md

 [0:sync:app] Downstream - Successfully processed 2 change(s)
 ```

+#### Customizing the shell (prompt, aliases, functions, etc)

+If you don't have an aliases file already, start by copying the template:
+1.  `$ cp .aliases.template .aliases`
+1. Enter a pod to see the customizations
+1. Edit `.aliases` as desired
+1. Reload aliases by running `. .aliases` to see immediate effects
+1. Repeat as often as required by going to step 3

 #### Running tests
 1. In another terminal, run `$ devspace run rails-test`